GenomeDK/genomedk-docs/index.rst

 Give me the numbers
 ===================

-GenomeDK comprises of 185 nodes (6568 cores) connected with Infiniband.
+GenomeDK comprises 185 nodes (6568 cores) connected with Infiniband.
 Each node has from 16 to 64 cores and either 128 GB, 256 GB, 384 GB, 512 GB or 1 TB of RAM for a total of 58 TB of memory.